Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 Use bottom fishing, vertical jigging, trolling, and drift fishing to catch sturgeon.
 Learning how to catch sturgeon is not difficult.
 You just need to use the right baits, lures, and the right fishing technique.
 Moreover, the right gear is also important as well as locating them.

-Best Sturgeon Bait
+Best Sturgeon Baits

 1. Sand shrimp